nautechsystems/nautilus_experiments/README.md

 | false | false | 0.21 | 45 | ✅ |
 | false | true | 0.33 | 151 | ❌ |

+Note: You can pass an `explain` argument to explain the query plan instead of running.

 The `full_file` binary reads the whole file and counts the total number of rows.

 ```